Smoke-Free Workplace Policy for Your Company

-Whereas in earlier years in workplaces, smoking was commonplace in offices, conference rooms, lunch rooms, restrooms, and everywhere else in the workplace, this has changed.
-People became increasingly aware of the negative impact of smoking on health.
+Smoking was once commonplace in offices, conference rooms, lunch rooms, restrooms, and everywhere else in the workplace.
+The negative health effects of smoking and second-hand smoke changed that.

-Know and understand your state and local laws when you determine your smoking policy and whether or where employees are allowed to smoke.
+Know and understand your state and local laws when determining your no smoking policy and where and when employees are allowed to smoke.
+Here is a policy recommendation.

 To protect and enhance our indoor air quality and to contribute to the health and well-being of all employees, the (Company Name) shall be entirely smoke-free effective (date).
 Additionally, effective (date), the use of all tobacco and smoking products, including chewing tobacco and electronic cigarettes (E-cigarettes), is banned from the (Company) workplace, except as designated in this policy.